melvinlee/workshops/docs/azure/terraform/slides-tf.md

 ???
 <!---
-Azure Terraform Vault Workshop - Part 1
+Azure Terraform Workshop - Part 1
 Terraform for Beginners on Azure

 This slide presentation is stored as Markdown code, specifically using the RemarkJS engine to render it.
 All standard markdown tags are supported, and you can also use some HTML within this document.